 control.exe method then it might useful for you to know all the Geo IDs and language / region IDs too, which sadly were also not mentioned in the blog.
 These are needed for modifying the XML.

 Nonetheless the post gives you an example on how to install LXP during OSD and make it the default language for new users.

 Let me show you what a system looks like after OSD installing only LXP.

-To clarify what I did in my task sequence: I followed the process in the PFE blog installing only LXP and kept the
+To clarify what I did in my task sequence: I followed the process in the aforementioned Microsoft PFE blog by installing only LXP and kept the

 Apply Windows settings locale options to en-us and used the

 control.exe intl.cpl method to change the users’ default language.